anthracnose on strawberry

 Source: Internal and external data, WV (PDMR 16:PF008 2021) and FL USVNT5152019.
 Products were applied four times on a 14-day interval (PDRM 16:PF008) or four times within a 14-spray program alternating with Captan Gold® on a 7-day interval (USVNT5152019).

-To give fludioxonil a break, Inspire Super is an option.
+Specifically for anthracnose protection, and to give fludioxonil a break, Inspire Super is an option.
 During high-risk periods, consider tank mixing with a Group M fungicide.
 Inspire Super reduced anthracnose fruit incidence by 79% in Québec trials.

 Inspire Super® reduced anthracnose fruit rot incidence by 79% in replicated small-plot trials